rheannemcintosh/hacker-news-scraper/README.md

 This application scrapes the first ten pages of the [Hacker News](https://news.ycombinator.com/news) site, and returns a list of URLs to visit which have had more than 100 upvotes.
 This is developed using Python, and makes use of Beautiful Soup.

 ### Inspiration
-The original application was inspired by a tutorial within the [Zero to Mastery: Complete Python Developer in 2022]() course.
-This has now been expanded to get data from 10 pages, and aims to save this information to a data frame and create a new csv.
+The original application was inspired by a tutorial within the [Zero to Mastery: Complete Python Developer in 2022](https://www.udemy.com/course/complete-python-developer-zero-to-mastery) course. <!-- This has now been expanded to get data from 10 pages, and aims to save this information to a data frame and create a new csv. -->

-Section 18: Scraping Data with Python

 ## Repository Checklist
 - [ ] Upload Code